team-telnyx/ai-chatbot/README.md

 ### With Yarn

+1. Make sure to have followed the postgres database setup instructions above.
-1. Install the project dependencies with `yarn`.
+2, Install the project dependencies with `yarn`.
 2. Start the project backend with `yarn run dev:backend`.

 ```